WesternAGI/DesktopApp/docs/USER_GUIDE.md

 **Problem: Login doesn't work**
 - Make sure you're using the exact demo account details
-- Try the other demo account
 - Use `--skip-auth` to bypass login for testing

 **Problem: Window appears blank or broken**
 - Try resizing the window
-- Check if dark theme is making text invisible
 - Switch themes in settings

-**Problem: App crashes after login**
-- This is a known issue in the current version
-- Try using `--skip-auth` mode
-- Check the terminal output for error messages

 ### Getting Debug Information